The Full Moon In Capricorn Will Make You Take Action Now

 ADVERTISEMENT

-The day before the full moon, on July 2, Venus in Leo squares Uranus in Taurus and shares a minor aspect with Neptune retrograde in Pisces.
+The day before the full moon, on July 2, Venus in Leo squared Uranus in Taurus and shared a minor aspect with Neptune retrograde in Pisces.
 The astrological class pushes us to break free and leave situations or relationships that we’ve outgrown.
-The day of the full moon, Mercury shares a minor connection with the North Node of Destiny, making it a fated time to take action.
+On the day of the full moon, Mercury shared a minor connection with the North Node of Destiny, making it a fated time to take action.

 Use this moon to start a plan of action.
 Let go of the doubt you may feel.
 Fill up that space with confidence, even though it’ll be difficult to do.
 Stating affirmations and journaling will allow us to comprehend where we are going and headed in the future, as well as what motivates and inspires us in the present.
 We’ll be releasing a lot and moving forward.
 Arguments will ensue and tensions will heighten as we focus on what makes us happy and leave everything else in the dust behind us.